 9. Focus on psychological health (yes, really)

 Can you think your way thin?
 In a word, no.

 But — can you stress yourself ‘heavy’, and more importantly, unhealthy?

 Try to step back and take a deep breath, even when that loose skin is upsetting to you.
 Need a good reason?

-We assure you, that is where the recovery journey truly begins.
+We assure you, that’s where the recovery journey really begins.

 10. Skin wraps for a short-term fix

-Though elective surgery for excess skin removal is an option, many women find success through diet, exercise, and over-the-coun
+Though elective surgery for excess skin removal is an option, many women find success through diet, exercise, and over-the-counter vitamin supplements